 1. Accounting policies and valuation methods, ownership interests in subsidiaries and other entities, significant items included in the statement of income, other significant event of the year, post-balance-sheet events and presentation of the effect of IFRS 16 "Leases" on the balance as at 1st January 2019

-1.1.
-Accounting policies and valuation methods 63 1.4.
-Other significant event of the year 84 1.2.
-Ownership interests in subsidiaries and other entities 81 1.5.
-Post-balance-sheet events 85 1.3.
-Significant items included in the statement of income 84 1.6.
-Presentation of the effect of IFRS 16 "Leases" on the balance as at 1st January 2019 86
+- 1.1.
+Accounting policies and valuation methods - 1.2.
+Ownership interests in subsidiaries and other entities 81 - 1.3.
+Significant items included in the statement of income 84

 1.1.
 Accounting policies and valuation methods